Nunn–Lugar Cooperative Threat Reduction: Expansion under Bush

 Other countries are finding ways to produce, test, and acquire weapons of mass destruction.
 In an attempt to regulate WMD globally, the Nunn–Lugar Cooperative Threat Reduction has stepped outside of the former Soviet Union states.
 2003 marked an important year for CTR expansion as the initiative was accepted by congress allowing the spread to countries not included within the prior Soviet Union.
 The Nunn-Lugar Expansion Act under the 108th congress granted up to $50 million to be used outside the former Soviet Union which focused primarily on Albania, North Korea, Iraq, and Libya.

 Over time Nunn-Lugar has received many supporters and also many critics.
 Continuation and expansion has been up for debate since its initial formation in 1991.
 Proponents argue that the CTR does more good than harm which has led to funding expansion.
 This expansion of the program is displayed in the 1997 Defense Authorization Act whose purposed served in securing chemical and biological weapon materials.
 In contrast, opponents say that the US funding is going to other Russian programs.
 Going into the 21st century, efforts now have an expanded focus including a more generalized nuclear nonproliferation motive.

 Libya

-In 2003 Libya decided upon giving up on their nuclear weapons program.
-Funding from Nunn-Lugar allowed for secure transportation of nuclear materials from Libya to the United States.
+In 2003 Libya ended their nuclear weapons program and funding from Nunn-Lugar enabled secure transportation of nuclear materials from Libya to the United States.